Meet the Pawsibilities Team and Board Members.

 Laura Clark, DVM, PhD

-Dr. Laura P Clark believes that veterinary medicine is a “career of options”; her journey clearly reflects this.
-Upon graduation from Tuskegee University School of Veterinary Medicine, she completed an internship in orthopedic research at Emory School of Medicine, and spent a summer at the Atlanta Humane Society working as a clinician and emergency veterinarian on their premises.
-That fall, she moved to Pennsylvania and completed a 3-year post-doctoral training program at SmithKline Beecham Labs.
-After her comparative medicine training, she relocated to Ann Arbor MI where she was employed as a clinical veterinarian for Parke-Davis/Warner Lambert.
-After two years, she returned to Pennsylvania and over the next 15 years, accepted roles of increased responsibility at Johnson & Johnson.
-In 2007, she accepted the role of Director, Veterinary Medicine at AstraZeneca Pharmaceuticals where she had a global reach.
-She joined Zoetis in 2013, as a Manager for the companion animal veterinary team in Veterinary Medical Information & Product Support (VMIPS).
-In 2019, she transitioned to the role of Sr. Academic Liaison in Academic & Professional Affairs.
-She was the co-founder of Networking EXceptional Talent (NEXT) LLC, whose consortium of professionals provided targeted mentoring, coaching and training to undergraduate and veterinary students.
-She currently sits on the Advisory Committee for the veterinary technology program at Manor College and is the current Chair of the Penn State University-Abington Advisory Board.
+Dr. Clark believes that veterinary medicine is a “career of options”; her journey clearly reflects this.
+Upon graduation from Tuskegee University School of Veterinary Medicine, she completed an internship in orthopedic research at Emory School of Medicine and Yerkes Primate Center and spent a summer at the Atlanta Humane Society working as a clinician and on-site emergency veterinarian.
+Her passion for humane care and use of animals inspired her to move to Pennsylvania, where she completed a 3-year non-traditional comparative medicine post-doctoral training program at SmithKline Beecham Labs (now GlaxoSmithKline).
+She then relocated to Ann Arbor, MI and worked as a clinical veterinarian at Warner- Lambert.
+After two years, she returned to Pennsylvania and over the next 15 years, accepted roles of increased regional and global responsibility at Johnson & Johnson and AstraZeneca Pharmaceuticals.
+In 2012, she joined Zoetis to manage and coach a Team of companion animal veterinarians in Veterinary Medical Information & Product Support (VMIPS), and in 2018 transitioned to her current role as Sr. Academic Affairs Manager in Academic & Professional Affairs.

-Before training in veterinary public health, Dr. Price completed undergraduate work in anthropology and participated in primate fieldwork and conservation studies throughout Central America and West Africa, which fostered a strong commitment to culturally competent and multidisciplinary approaches to improve health and wellness at the interface of animals, humans and the environment.
+Before training in veterinary public health, they completed their undergraduate work in anthropology and biochemistry and participated in primate fieldwork and conservation studies throughout Central America and West Africa, which fostered a strong commitment to culturally competent and multidisciplinary approaches to improve health and wellness at the interface of animals, humans and the environment.

-Dr. Price is also an active member of PrideVMC’s Mentoring and Diversity Equity and Inclusion Working Groups, which exists to promote and uphold PrideVMC’s commitment to diversity, equity, and inclusion among its members, the larger LGBTQ+ community, the field of veterinary medicine, and all communities served by veterinary medicine.
+Dr. Price is also an active member of PrideVMC’s Mentorship Working Group and DEI Working Group, which exists to promote and uphold PrideVMC’s commitment to diversity, equity, and inclusion among its members, the larger LGBTQ+ community, the field of veterinary medicine, and all communities served by veterinary medicine.

-Dr. Price earned a DVM and MPH from the University of TN.
+Dr. Price earned a BS in Biochemistry, a BA in Anthropology, and their DVM and MPH from the University of TN.

-Dr. Navarrete Talloni is a Veterinary Anatomic Pathologist with a DVM from University of Chile, in Santiago.
+Dr. Navarrete is a Veterinary Anatomic Pathologist with a DVM from University of Chile, in Santiago.
 In 2006 she graduated from the Master in Preventive Veterinary Medicine (M.P.V.M) at UCDavis, and after being awarded a Marie Curie Fellowship in the same year, she started a Ph.D. in Hannover, Germany at the University of Veterinary Medicine in the Systems of Neuroscience Program (ZSN).
-In 2010 returned to Chile and moved to Valdivia, as an Assistant Professor at Universidad Austral de Chile.
-In 2019, she and her family made a life-change and packed to go to the Caribbean, where she is currently an Assistant Professor at Ross University School of Veterinary Medicine in Saint Kitts and Nevis.
-Her research lines relate to Anatomic Pathology in marine and terrestrial species, antibiotic resistance and emerging diseases in domestic animals and wildlife, also terrestrial and aquatic invasive species (mongooses and lionfish) and lately diseases in corals.
-She is devoted to science outreach and communication, participating in several projects to bring science closer to the public, especially to kids.
-She was recently selected as a mentor for the New York Academy of Sciences program 1000 girls 1000 futures, and she is much looking forward to share her journey in veterinary medicine and giving back to her mentees.
+In 2010 returned to Chile and moved to Valdivia as an Assistant Professor at Universidad Austral de Chile.
+In 2019, she and her family moved to the Caribbean, and she is currently an Assistant Professor at Ross University School of Veterinary Medicine (RUSVM) in Saint Kitts and Nevis.
+Her research lines relate to Anatomic Pathology, using a One Health approach to antibiotic resistance and emerging diseases in terrestrial and aquatic animals (domestic and wildlife), and lately to different invasive species (terrestrial and aquatic).
+For more than 20 years she has worked very passionately in projects involving community outreach and science communication, with special emphasis in diversity, equity and inclusion, as a heartful speaker and advocate for the underrepresented groups and minorities.
+She coordinated a scientific outreach radio program called “Sed de Ciencia” (Chile) and participated in the coloring book “The Colorful Faces of Veterinary Medicine” from the Vets of All Colors initiative.
+Nowadays, she actively participates in several DEI projects, including Spanish and Latinx culture awareness for veterinarians and other bilingual projects that bring vet medicine and science closer to the public – especially to kids.

 Alyssa Mages, BS, CVT